drubinstein/pokerl/content/docs/chapter-3/running/index.md

 - Data layout optimization.
 - The addition of hooks.

 Most of these changes are in PyBoy’s core.
-Hooks are a special addition that let me inject Python code at specified instructions.
-Although the context switch back to Python slows down execution, the less frequent RAM reads hooks allow have led to an overall speedup in Pokémon.
+Hooks are a `SPECIAL` addition that let me inject Python code at specified instructions.
+Although the context switch back to Python slows down exe`CUT`ion, the less frequent RAM reads hooks allow have led to an overall `SPEED`up in Pokémon.
 However, even now, the environment still uses the majority of training time!

 <div style="text-align: center; ">